 Rider 2, 35-year old: Third Party Only Insurance, £500 per year, £250 excess

-These are just estimates but they give you an idea of how much it would cost to insure a Group 10 scooter or motorcycle in a city-centre or suburban location.
+These are estimates based on quotes from our motorcycle insurance estimator.
+They give you an idea of how much it would cost to insure a Group 10 scooter or motorcycle in a city-centre or suburban location.
 Remember that other factors will affect the cost of your insurance, including:

 The bike’s make, model and value.
 How many years you have been riding and your No Claims Bonus.
 Where you live and where the bike is kept overnight.
 Whether you use the bike for commuting and your annual mileage.
 The level of cover you require: Fully Comp, Third Party Fire & Theft or Third Party Only.